CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/preventive-maintenance/preventive-maintenance-schedule-logic/mode-time-and-meter-based/exclude-mode.md

 # Exclude Mode

-Meeting Time Based conditions generate MO, skipping conditions Meter Based on this iteration, and calculating values for both modes.
-Conversely, meeting Meter Based conditions generates MO and skipping conditions for Time Based and calculating values for both modes.
-This means the synchronicity of both modes.
-That is, for an event that meets the conditions of one of the mode, the values for both modes are recalculated.
+When the Time-Based conditions are met, the system generates the MO while skipping the Meter-Based conditions for that iteration, recalculating values for both modes.
+Conversely, when the Meter-Based conditions are met, the system generates the MO and skips the Time-Based conditions, recalculating values for both modes.
+This ensures the synchronization of both modes, meaning that when one mode’s conditions are satisfied, values for both modes are recalculated.